-This topic contains 4 replies, has 1 voice, and was last updated by CPSDad 1 day ago.
+- This topic has 6 replies, 1 voice, and was last updated 5 days, 16 hours ago by NewToCPS.

 I’ve been scouring the ‘net and haven’t been able to find an answer to this question, so I’m asking here.

 When an incoming HS freshman ranks their school choices, does listing a choice in 2nd place give them less of a chance at the school than if they had listed it in 1st place?

 Two 8th graders, Joe and Sue, are applying to SE High Schools.
 The two are neighbors (same Tier) and friends.
 Both have reasonably 7th grade grades and NWEA test scores.
 Both would love to get into one of the upper tier SE high schools, but neither consider themselves shoe-ins.

 Joe decides he wants to try to get into Northside and lists that school as his first choice and a competitive IB program at a nearby HS as his second choice.